asyml/forte/docs/toc/reader.rst

                 return {"file_ext": ".txt"}

-    - ``resource`` is needed only for advanced developer.
-It's an shared object that stores information used by all ``PipelineComponent`` in the pipeline.
+    - ``resource`` is for advanced developer.
+It's an shared object that stores data accessible by all ``PipelineComponent`` in the pipeline.